bigleuxenchef/logstash-input-myelastic/README.md

 ## Documentation

-Logstash provides infrastructure to automatically build documentation for this plugin.
-We provide a template file, index.asciidoc, where you can add documentation.
-The contents of this file will be converted into html and then placed with other plugin documentation in a [central location](http://www.elastic.co/guide/en/logstash/current/).
+Logstash provides infrastructure to automatically generate documentation for this plugin.
+We use the asciidoc format to write documentation so any comments in the source code will be first converted into asciidoc and then into html.
+All plugin documentation are placed under one [central location](http://www.elastic.co/guide/en/logstash/current/).

-- For formatting config examples, you can use the asciidoc `[source,json]` directive
+- For formatting code or config example, you can use the asciidoc `[source,ruby]` directive
 - For more asciidoc formatting tips, see the excellent reference here https://github.com/elastic/docs#asciidoc-guide

 ## Need Help?